Connecting state and local government leaders

 What a week.
 Rough for all Californians.
 Exhausting for the firefighters on the front lines.
 Heart-shattering for those who lost homes and loved ones.
 But a special “Truman Show” kind of hell for the cadre of men and women who’ve not just watched California burn, fire ax in hand, for the past two or three or five decades, but who’ve also fully understood the fire policy that created the landscape that is now up in flames.

 “What’s it like?”
-Tim Ingalsbee repeated back to me, wearily, when I asked him what it was like to watch California last week.
+Tim Ingalsbee repeated back to me, wearily, when I asked him what it was like to watch California this past week.
 In 1980, Ingalsbee started working as a wildland firefighter.
 In 1995, he earned a doctorate in environmental sociology.
 And in 2005, frustrated by the huge gap between what he was learning about fire management and seeing on the fire line, he started Firefighters United for Safety, Ethics, and Ecology.
 Since then FUSEE has been lobbying Congress, and trying to educate anybody who will listen, about the misguided fire policy that is leading to the megafires we are seeing today.

 So what’s it like?
 “It’s just … well … it’s horrible.
 Horrible to see this happening when the science is so clear and has been clear for years.
 I suffer from Cassandra syndrome,” Ingalsbee said.
 “Every year I warn people: Disaster’s coming.
 We got to change.
 And no one listens.
 And then it happens.”